-Save your watermelon rinds from their usual fate in your compost or garbage and ferment them into a healthy treat to enjoy for months.
-You can make fermented watermelons by combining the white inner rind of the already-eaten watermelon with salt and water.
+Save those watermelon rinds from their usual fate on the compost or garbage heap!
+Instead, ferment them into a healthy treat to enjoy for months.
+Make fermented watermelons by combining the white inner rind of the already-eaten watermelon with salt and water.
 Leave the mixture at room temperature for one to two days and it ferments on its own into a slightly soured pickled watermelon.
 This natural fermentation process, called lacto-fermentation, uses bacteria present in the environment to break down sugars in the watermelon rind, while the salt acts as a preservative and helps to control the fermentation process.

 Prepare the watermelon by removing all of the pink inner flesh, using a spoon.
 Use a knife to remove the outer green skin, leaving just the inner white rind.
 Cut the remaining rind into 1-inch pieces.